Going paperless with the Overture keyboard: the ultimate office solution

 Care homes and hospitals using the Centaur will become more productive as less time will be spent pushing patients around.
 It will also give care home residents greater independence and is easy to clean, further reducing the chance of disease and virus transmission.

 An important step in designing a wheelchair is to understand how the chair will be used in all environments applicable to the user.
-The Centaur does this and it does it successfully, tackling the everyday challenges like reach, cleaning, transportation – issues that able-bodied people take for granted.
+It does this and it does it successfully, tackling the everyday challenges like reach, cleaning, transportation – issues that able-bodied people take for granted.

-Similar to other recently published concepts, like the climbing SCEWO wheelchair by students from ETH Zurich, and QOLO, an exoskeleton design by a team from the University of Tsukuba in Japan, the Centaur works to improve the mobility of tomorrow.
-Perhaps the Centaur is a more realistic solution in the more immediate future though, with less far-fetched features and a more competitive price.
+Similar to other recently published concepts, like the climbing SCEWO wheelchair by students from ETH Zurich, and QOLO, an exoskeleton design by a team from the University of Tsukuba in Japan, the wheelchair works to improve the mobility of tomorrow.
+Perhaps it is a more realistic solution in the more immediate future though, with less far-fetched features and a more competitive price.